zriyansh/signoz.io/blog/2022-05-28-distributed-tracing-golang.md

 <a href = "https://opentelemetry.io/" rel="noopener noreferrer nofollow" target="_blank">OpenTelemetry</a> is a vendor-agnostic set of tools, APIs, and SDKs used to instrument applications to create and manage telemetry data(logs, metrics, and traces).
 It aims to make telemetry data a built-in feature of cloud-native software applications.

+<br></br>

 OpenTelemetry provides the instrumentation layer to generate and export your telemetry data to a backend.
 Then, you need to choose a backend tool that will provide the data storage and visualization for your telemetry data.
 That’s where SigNoz comes into the picture.

-[SigNoz](https://signoz.io/) is a full-stack open-source APM tool that provides metrics monitoring and distributed tracing.
+[SigNoz](https://signoz.io/) is a full-stack open-source observability tool that provides logs, metrics, and traces under a single pane of glass.

 OpenTelemetry is the way forward for cloud-native application owners who want to set up a robust observability framework.
 It also provides you the freedom to choose any backend analysis tool.
 SigNoz is built to support OpenTelemetry natively, thus making a great combo.